kevmannn/yieldboon/README.md

 > Create a service that shows today's total rainfall for counties that produce a lot of soybeans.
 The user can choose a state to filter the results.

 The challenge was meaningfully interpreting the problem in the light of ostensible utility that its solution could provide.
-Conceptul thinking (with respect to tools, data flow, component hierarchies, and implementation) had to follow from this.
+Conceptul thinking (with respect to tools, data flow, and component hierarchies) had to follow from this.

 ## Focus:
 > Frontend